"Paula's meditation music transcends the listener to a plane that is undeniably within a celestial realm."

 "Paula's music and voice have created the wonderful amalgam of sounds and melodies, while her voice is Angel-feather like.
 The moment I heard her voice, I was in Heaven.
 The Mastery is incredible.
 The choice of journey is divine."

-Louise – Corporate Psychic Consultant, Numerologist, Medium, Reiki Master – 55 years old
+Louise – Christian, who was once a Reiki practitioner and psychic – 55 years old

 "It's music that you don't just listen to with your ears.
 It's a true mind body experience."